Original North American area codes: Assignment plan

 The pattern of this assignment of area codes is shown in the following tabulation.
 This method of arrangement, which is known to have been in use at Bell Laboratories, shows clearly that area codes were assigned not entirely in random order, but by filling the table in diagonal manner from the top left corner, containing the low-numbered area codes, toward the center and lower right corner.
 Such a pattern suggests that the designers intended to maintain the same degree of randomness in digits for the remaining, yet unassigned codes.
-The first area code (201) was given to the entire state of New Jersey, the state with the highest population density in the nation.
+The first area code (201) was given to the entire state of New Jersey, the state with the greatest population density in the nation.
 Despite its density, the state was not subdivided until about a decade later.
-In fact, in the group of single-NPA states, having the middle digit 0, all of the low-number codes were assigned to the mid-Atlantic states around New Jersey, i.e. the District of Columbia, Connecticut, Maryland, Delaware, and Rhode Island, all states in the top of the list of states with the highest population densities.
+In fact, in the group of single-NPA states, having the middle digit 0, all of the low-number codes were assigned to the mid-Atlantic states around New Jersey, i.e. the District of Columbia, Connecticut, Maryland, Delaware, and Rhode Island, all states in the top of the list of states with the greatest population densities.

 In this table, the assignments of the nine area codes to the Canadian provinces are highlighted by a blue background.

+Regional centers

 The red fields are the NPAs that hosted the Regional Centers for toll-switching established in the General Toll Switching Plan of 1929: New York City (212), Los Angeles (213), Dallas (214), Chicago (312), St. Louis (314), and San Francisco (415) in the multi-NPA states, and in Denver (303) and Atlanta (404) in states with just a single area code each.
-These NPAs are clustered in the upper left corner, especially in the multiple-NPA table, but area codes 303 and 404 also fit neatly into the corresponding white positions of the N1X table (not Regional Centers), so that the Regional Center formed an almost closed block when ignoring the middle digit.
+Pittsburgh (412) became a Regional Center before 1952.
+These NPAs are clustered in the upper left corner, especially in the multiple-NPA table, but area codes 303 and 404 also fit neatly into the corresponding white positions of the N1X table, so that the Regional Center formed a closed block when ignoring the middle digit.
+Area codes were initially conceived as two-digit codes in c.
+1945, and the middle digit (0 or 1) of the three-digits codes was added later for automatic distinction of area codes from central office codes.

-These assignments of these Regional Centers was complemented by assignments to the toll centers (in orange fields) in Detroit (313), serving the busy toll route to Toronto, and in Philadelphia (215), which had been chosen for the first cut-over into commercial service of a No. 4 Crossbar toll switch in 1943 for regional toll service.
+The assignments of these Regional Centers in the upper left corner block of the table was complemented by adjacent NPA assignments to the toll centers in Philadelphia (215), which had already been served by a No. 4 Crossbar toll switch since 1943 for regional toll service. and in Detroit (313), serving the busy toll route to Toronto.